greggelong/pascalTriangleMonster/README.md

 # Pascal Triangle Monster : binaryPlot

+Pascal Triangle monsters.
-I am ploting the rows of Pascal triangle as 32 digit binary numbers as  from bottom to top, as cik.
+I am plotting the rows of Pascal triangle as 32 digit binary numbers in column across the screen.
+The binary numbers are arranged from bottom to top.
+So a single square at the bottom indicates a 1, a single square one place above the bottom indicate a 2, and two squares one in the bottom and one directly above indicates a 3, and so on.

-a 1 in
+The images it creates are symmetrical as the numbers in the triangle are.
+The central numbers get big pretty quickly.

-This is also inspired by wolfram math visualizations
+This is inspired by wolfram math visualizations.

 just in time for Halloween